 J S Chapple

 John Starling Chapple (1840-1922) was born in Exeter, the son of a carpenter and, despite a discrepancy of two years in the age, is probably the mason of the same name and place of birth who was living in Dover in 1861.
 Ten years later he was in London and called himself an architect.
 He was still there in 1891 and for the earlier part of the period has been variously described as office manager and clerk of W Burges; he was close to him and was his executor.
-In addition to supporting him on the architectural side, he had designed furniture for Burges.
+Thus, he completed or enlarged several of Burges's last commissions, including a return to Dover, where he extended Burges's town hall in 1894.
+As well as helping him on the architectural side, he had designed furniture for Burges.
 After Burges died in 1881 Chapple was in practice at 7 John Street, Adelphi, but he had retired by 1901, when he was living in Streatham.
 In 1911 he had moved to Balham and he was to die at Barnet.